Softwerkskammer-Linz/SoCraTes2023/Company-Internal-Open-Space/Readme.md

     * That happens automatically during an open space
   * Might be easier to organize within a company if only certain teams are going/targeted
 * Company internal vs public open space
-  * Who is driving ideas that are created during the open space?
+  * Who is following up ideas/action items that are created during the open space?
   * Internal: People might be afraid to talk about certain problems (no safe space)
 * An open space could be as simple as doing calls (off & on topic)
   * Marketplace: you simply post the topic & time for your call somewhere